Signs You Need To Take a Pregnancy Test

 Apart from the early signs of pregnancy mentioned above, you should also consider taking a pregnancy test if you experience symptoms such as unusual cravings and emotions, light bleeding or spotting or if you missed using a contraceptive device during coitus

 Pregnancy test results are best and most accurately detected with the MERISCREEN hCG pregnancy test.
 Such is the accuracy of these tests that they can determine the pregnancy as early as within seven to ten days of conception.
 The MERISCREEN HCG is a lab-test which comes with a detection limit of 25ml/Uml.
-It takes the technician only 10 minutes to interpret the pregnancy test results.
+It takes only 10 minutes for the technician to interpret the pregnancy test results.

 Final note: A pregnancy can be a challenging time for a woman.
 As such, you must ensure that you take all the possible precautions to stay safe, healthy and active.
 Consult your doctor as well as your nutritionist, and follow all the advice they provide.
 You should especially keep some at-home pregnancy tests if you are actively planning to conceive.
 If your at-home pregnancy test shows a positive pregnancy, you can confirm it by visiting the doctor.